 - Advocacy: Supporting efforts to identify, mentor and train student leaders to support Israel and advocate for strong U.S.-Israel relations; and

 - Arts and Culture: Exposing both Jewish communities and the general public to the vibrant, creative face of modern Israel through the lens of its arts and culture.
 Learn more about our work in Arts and Culture.

-In 2006, we established the Schusterman Foundation-Israel (SFI) as our philanthropic arm in Israel.
+In 2006, we established Schusterman Family Philanthropies—Israel as our philanthropic arm in Israel.
 Our investments in Israel are targeted toward helping Israelis meet the demands of its growing and increasingly diverse society by transforming the treatment and prevention of child abuse and working toward the renewal of Jerusalem as a modern, open capital through its vibrant cultural landscape.
 Learn more about our local work in Israel.